trumberger/monitoring-wiki/Team-Guidelines/Team-Working-Agreements-and-Best-Practices.md

 13. Work items that modify source code are linked to associate commit

 ## Estimation
-Currently, the team uses a simple t-shirt sizing approach to estimation ranging from Extra Small (XS) to Extra Large (XL).
-Each size is associated with a Story Point value ranging from 1 for XS
+Currently, the team uses a simple t-shirt sizing approach to estimation ranging from Small (S) to Extra Large (XL).
+Each size is associated with a Story Point value ranging from 1 for Small to 4 for Large.
+A few points to keep in mind:
-- Fibonacci sequence
-- Estimating is a team sport
+- Estimating is about relative effort
-- Relative effort
+- Estimates should be a team sport, not just set by Product Manager - intended to start a conversation
-SWAG, not commitment
+- Estimates are a SWAG, not a commitment
-Collaborative
-Relative effort
-Helps us better understand our team velocity and track improvement over time
+- Estimates help us better understand our team velocity, which aids in sprint planning and allows us to track improvement over time